Making a separation agreement

-- it has to be in writing and signed by each of you
+- it has to be in writing and signed by each of you, and

-- each of you must have had independent legal advice
+- each of you must have had independent legal advice, and

-- each of your signatures must be witnessed by a lawyer
+- each of your signatures must be witnessed by a lawyer, and

 - the lawyer who witnesses your signature has to certify that they explained to you about the effect and implications of the agreement.